SAXONY-ANHALT

 The highest peak in the Harz mountain range is Mount Brocken.
 It is shrouded in numerous legends and mystical stories.
 According to legend, every Walpurgis Night, from April 30th to May 1st, witches gather at the summit to hold a sabbath.
 Today, this night is celebrated with great fanfare: tourists and locals dress up as witches and devils, and costumed parades and concerts take place at the summit.

+Anhalt is a small but stubborn region with a long history.
+Its symbol is a bear calmly strolling along the fortress wall.
+This is believed to be a reference to the ruins of Anhalt Castle, the ancestral seat of the Ascanians.
 The Principality of Anhalt was formed back in the 12th century.
-Although modest in size, it nevertheless repeatedly fragmented into numerous other states due to hereditary divisions.
-One of these was the Principality of Anhalt-Zerbst.
+Although modest in size, it nevertheless repeatedly split into many other states due to hereditary divisions.
+One of these is the Principality of Anhalt-Zerbst.

 By the mid-18th century, despite the strong dynastic connections and nobility of the Anhalt-Zerbst family, the principality was a provincial backwater.
-One of the owners' primary concerns was the successful arrangements for their daughters.
+One of the owners' main concerns was the successful arrangements for their daughters.
 This gamble paid off, and how.
-The modest Sophia Augusta Frederica was married to the heir to the Russian imperial throne and went down in history as Catherine II of Russia or, Catherine the Great.
-Well, that's certainly an accomplishment.
+The modest Sophie Augusta Frederica was married to the heir to the Russian imperial throne and went down in history as Catherine II.
+She achieved success.

 Comments